UK Immigration & Citizenship Lawyers

 The minimum income requirement is £29,000 per year.

-This income may be from employment of self-employment of the British sponsor outside the UK.
 In addition, the sponsor will have to show that there is a job offer in the UK offering a salary also meeting the minimum income requirement, or, if the British sponsor is self-employed outside the UK, that this self-employment will realistically continue in the UK.

 Non-employment income, such as income from pensions, rental of property, interest on savings, can belong to either applicant or the sponsor.